 If you’re reading this and don’t want to do the same, check out this guide of how to get to from Gard Du Nord to Disneyland Paris by RER.
 This time we took the train directly from Charles De Gaulle airport to Gare Du Nord (RER B Roissypole train), where we then took the nearest metro to our hotel.
 Our tickets for the entire journey were at a special anti-pollution rate of 3.80 euros each!
 It was well worth a short queue at the airport ticket office to get this bargain price!

 In fact, we found the metro a godsend during our weekend break in Paris.
 It’s cheap to use, convenient and well-manned, with staff always on hand to help with any difficulties.
-It also gave us a chance to warm up as the weather was – zero degrees during our February weekend break; meaning it was too cold to walk the distance between some of the main attractions.
+It also gave us a chance to warm up as the weather was – zero degrees when we visited Paris in February and, it was far too cold to walk the distance between some of the main attractions!

 Inspired to explore more of France?
 Read about things to do in Nantes.